-If your spouse is a U.S. citizen and you currently live in the United States, it will take on average 10-13 months to get your permanent resident card.
-This process is slightly faster because you can file Form I-130, Petition for Alien Relative, and Form I-485, Application for Adjustment of Status, simultaneously.
-You can also apply for a work permit and advance parole travel document to use while you wait to receive your green card.
+This process tends to be the fastest because you can file Form I-130: Petition for Alien Relative and Form I-485: Application for Adjustment of Status at the same time.
+This process is called concurrent filing.
+You can also apply for a work permit and a travel document (known as Advance Parole) to use while you wait to receive your green card.

 After that, you can apply for a green card from within the United States or at a U.S. consulate abroad.
 It generally takes about two years for a green card to become available, and the whole process can take three years.
 It may take longer for citizens of Mexico, China, India, and the Philippines.

 How Long Does It Take To Get Green Cards for Children?

-For minor children of U.S. citizens (children under age 21), the entire process will generally take 10-13 months.
+For minor children of U.S. citizens (children under age 21): The entire process will generally take 10-13 months.
 There is no limit on the number of immigrant visas for children of U.S. citizens who are younger than 21.
 After beginning the immigrant petition process, they can usually get a green card in a year or less.

-For minor children of green card holders, the process usually takes 23-38 months.
+For minor children of green card holders: The process usually takes 23-38 months.
 They will have to wait for a green card to become available after their sponsor files Form I-130.
 They can apply for a green card within the United States or abroad.
 However, they fall into the same eligibility category as spouses of U.S. green card holders, so generally, the USCIS processing times are shorter.

 On average, it takes about two years for a green card to become available and three years total to get permanent resident status.
 It may take longer for citizens of Mexico, China, India, and the Philippines because they have a much higher volume of green card applicants annually.

-For unmarried, adult children of green card holders, the process may take 8-9 years.
+For unmarried, adult children of green card holders: The process may take 8-9 years.
 However, if you are a citizen of the Philippines, it may take 10+ years, and if you are a citizen of Mexico, it may take 20+ years.

-For married, adult children of U.S. citizens, the immigrant visa application process may take 13-14 years.
+For married, adult children of U.S. citizens: The immigrant visa application process may take 13-14 years.
 However, if you are a citizen of the Philippines or Mexico, it may take 22+ years.

 For widows of U.S. citizens, the process may take 10-13 months.
 Generally, widows and widowers can apply for immigrant status within two years of their spouse’s death.
-The processing time typically takes the same as spouses of U.S. citizens.
+The processing time for widows is similar to the processing time it takes for spouses of U.S. citizens.
 However, instead of filing Form I-130, you should file Form I-360: Petition for Amerasian, Widow(er), or Special Immigrant.

 How To Check Your Green Card Application Status

-If you applied from outside of the United States through consular processing, USCIS will first process your application and then send it to the U.S. Department of State’s National Visa Center (NVC).
+If you are outside of the United States when you apply for your green card, you’ll use consular processing.
+In that case, USCIS will first process your application and then send it to the U.S. Department of State’s National Visa Center (NVC).
 From there, NVC will send it to the U.S. embassy or consulate nearest you.